marshall-strong/pexels-photo-search-react/previous_README.md

 ### **Displays `Photo` components in the `Gallery` using a masonry layout**

-The `Gallery` component displays photos in a masonry layout, where photos are arranged to completely fill out rows without compromising image aspect ratio.
+The `Gallery` component displays photos in a masonry layout, where photos are arranged to completely fill out rows without compromising the images' aspect ratios.

 ### **Displays photos from the Pexels "Curated Photos" endpoint on the home screen**

-The home screen retrieves photographs from the Pexels "Curated Photos" endpoint, then displays those photos in the `Gallery`.
+The home screen retrieves photographs from the Pexels "Curated Photos" endpoint, then displays those photos in the `Gallery` component.

 ### **`SearchForm` component gets a query string from the user and displays relevant photos from the Pexels "Search for Photos" endpoint**

-The `SearchForm` component accepts text input from the user and retrieves relevent photographs from the Pexels "Search for Photos" endpoing, then displays those photos in the `Gallery`
+The `SearchForm` component accepts a search query from the user in the form of text input, then sends the user's query to the Pexels "Search for Photos" endpoint.
+Pexels responds with photos relevent to the user's search query, and those photos get displayed in the `Gallery` component.

 ### **`Photo` components display photographer name and url on hover**

-Hovering over a `Photo` in the `Gallery` component brings up the photographer's name, with a link to more of the photographer's work on Pexels
+Hovering over a `Photo` in the `Gallery` component brings up the name of the photographer who took the picture.
+Clicking on the photographer's name will open a link to the photographer's Pexels profile, where users can view more of the photographer's work.

 ### **Paginate through photos in the `Gallery`**